ayush-ag-workspace/ayush-ag-workspace/README.md

 - 👨🏽‍💻 I’m currently working on Automation with DevOps and Cloud;
 - 🌱 I’m currently learning Generative AI;
-- 👯 I’m looking to collaborate on Web Development projects 🤝;
+- 👯 I’m looking to collaborate on Web and App Development projects 🤝;
 - 💬 Ask me about anything, I am happy to help;
 - ⚡️ Fun Fact: What would life be if we had no courage to attempt anything?
 - 📫 How to reach me: ayush.ag.workspace@gmail.com;